Display Component¶

 - specifier: f(loat).

-You can even have as many format strings as you want in a single printf call.
+You can even have as many formatted items as you want in a single printf call.
 Just make sure the put the arguments after the format string in the right order.

 display: